keep-observer/keepObserver/document/ElasticsearchKibana.md

     id =  context.user.id
     username = context.user.username
     email = context.user.email
+    context.user.ip                                 //Description The IP address of a user is reported.
+It is usually used before a user reset statistic
      /*config*/
     serviceName =  context.service.name
     agentName = context.service.agent.name          /* like --tag */